Fustra/vote4film/README.md

 # Vote4Film

 Simplify film selection for regular film nights.
+Participants can:

+- Add films
+- Vote for films
+- Declare absences
+- See the schedule which takes into account votes and absences

+Admins can set the schedule of film nights.

-This is a WSGI application.
+This is a simple WSGI Web Application.

 ## Development